-Lovisa Huledal, mezzo-soprano, is born and raised in Stockholm, Sweden.
-She works mainly in Sweden and Germany as a freelance singer within opera, lied and sacred music.
-She started singing at an early age and attended the choir school Adolf Fredriks musikklasser where she also sang in the school's renowned girl's choir.
+Lovisa started singing at an early age and attended the choir school Adolf Fredriks musikklasser where she also sang in the school's renowned girl's choir.
 2018 she got her master's degree in classical singing from the Royal College of Music in Stockholm and 2021 she completed her studies with a master's degree in opera from Hochschule für Musik Karlsruhe.
-In 2014 she lived in Milano, Italy where she studied a semester as an Erasmus student at Conservatorio di musica Giuseppe Verdi.
-She currently studies with Prof. Christiane Libor and Anna Larsson.
+In 2015 she lived in Milano, Italy where she studied a semester as an Erasmus student at Conservatorio di musica Giuseppe Verdi.
+She currently studies with Swedish court singer Anna Larsson.

-In 2021 she was a semi-finalist in the Helmut Deutsch Lied Competition in Vienna and in 2020 she represented HfM Karlsruhe at the Felix Mendelssohn Bartholdy Hochschulwettbewerb in Berlin and was a semi-finalist in the international competition DEBUT in Weikersheim, Germany.
+In 2021 she recieved the Christina Nilsson scholarship and the same year she became semi-finalist in the Helmut Deutsch Lied Competition in Vienna.
+In 2020 she represented HfM Karlsruhe at the Felix Mendelssohn Bartholdy Hochschulwettbewerb in Berlin and was a semi-finalist in the international competition DEBUT in Weikersheim, Germany.

 Previously perfomed roles include Mrs Grose in Britten's The turn of the screw, Zita in Puccini's Gianni Schicci, Isabella in Rossini's L'italiana in Algeri and A in the world premiere of the opera Glashaus by Marc D. Ferrum.
 Studied roles include Dritte Dame in Mozart's Die Zauberflöte, Orfeo in Gluck's Orfeo ed Euridice, Olga in Tchaikovsky's Eugen Onegin.